Arthur Nobile

-Arthur Nobile (May 6, 1920 in Newark, New Jersey – January 13, 2004) was an American microbiologist.
+Arthur Nobile (May 6, 1920 – January 13, 2004) was an American microbiologist.
 He is best known for his isolation and reproduction of the steroids prednisone and prednisolone.

+Early life

+Arthur Nobile was born in Newark, New Jersey on May 6, 1920.
+He was a member of the U.S. Army Air Force during World War II, where he served in the Philippines.